Get the FLOCK Out: Town Hall - May 27th at 6 PM

 File Your Own Records Requests

-Public records requests are free to file and one of the most powerful tools available to citizens.
-You can submit requests through JustFOIA or directly to the city.
-Ask about Flock search logs, data sharing agreements with federal agencies, or how many queries have been run on the system.
-The Oklahoma Open Records Act gives you the right to this information.
+Everything we've found came from public records requests that any resident can file for free.
+Use JustFOIA or submit directly to the city.
+Ask about Flock search logs, data sharing with outside agencies, or query volumes.
+The Oklahoma Open Records Act gives you the right to this information - and every new request builds the public record.

 5